Skip to navigation Skip to content

 Coding other investment income or income from self-employment + Read more ...

-If coding financial investment or self-employment details for a customer receiving an income support payment for the entire income assessment period, see Recording and correcting employment income details and Coding income and assets for Centrelink payments and services.
+If coding financial investment or self-employment details for a customer and/or partner receiving an ISP for the entire income assessment period, see Recording and correcting employment income details and Coding income and assets for Centrelink payments and services.

-If an income support payment has been rejected, cancelled and/or assessed during the 8 week LIC assessment period multiple DOVs may be needed.
-See Resources for examples.
+If an ISP has been rejected, cancelled, and/or assessed during the 8 week LIC income assessment period, multiple DOVs may be needed.
+See the Resources page for examples.

-If the customer has business income that has been updated within the last 12 months and there has been no substantial change:
+If the customer and/or partner has business income that has been updated within the last 12 months and there has been no substantial change:

 • the business income does not need to be updated, and

-If a customer advises that a business has stopped trading see Business has ceased or has been sold.
+If a customer and/or partner advises that a business has stopped trading, see Business has ceased or has been sold.

 For more details on changes to investment or business income, see:

-For LIC only customers, the DOV is the start of the 8 week LIC assessment period.
+For LIC only, the DOV is the start of the 8 week LIC income assessment period.

 • start date of the business, or